leanghoun/leanghoun.github.io/docs/voron-trident/mods-tweaks.md

 I found [Killw2k's LCD Display Tweak - Remaining Time](https://www.reddit.com/r/VORONDesign/comments/rv9oxn/lcd_status_screen_tweak/) mod on reddit.
 All it does is move the progress bar to the bottom row to make room for displaying remaining time and total time, neither of which are shown by default.

 ## Future Mods to Consider

-* GitHub - [Yeri's Magnetic Panels](https://github.com/Yeriwyn/VoronUsers/tree/V1-and-V2-panels/printer_mods/yeri/V1_V2_Trident_Magnetic_Panels) - His .f3d file is parametric, which is handy because I only have 1mm foam tape on the side panels.
-These panel clips are not compatible with any existing handles.
 * GitHub - [Frame Thermal Expansion Package](https://github.com/Deutherius/TECPac) - Both hardware and software.
 * Better Filtration System, Discord@PF VT.520
   - [4" Inline Duct Fan](https://www.amazon.com/VIVOSUN-Australia-Charcoal-Pre-filter-Reversible/dp/B01DXYMBU6)